 Murati tried to get past, but Karuniya raised her hands again like a roadblock.

 “I’m sorry, okay!
 I thought it would make you really happy!
-I got to have a say in who would Captain and of course I chose you.
+I got to have a say in who would Captain and of course I chose you!
+I wanted to help you.
 You’ve been wanting this for so long that I–”

 “This was not what I wanted.
 I wanted– I wanted to earn my place.”